Last Updated on Samuel Franklinby

 Skilling builds are focused on maximising your skilling gains (Idleon efficiency) which primarily come in the form of resources like ore, wood or bugs and experience in that specific skill.
 These don’t always go together though and sometimes you might want to maximise efficiency for resource gain at the cost of experience and vice versa depending on what you need for your goals.

 While each skill is different each class has Idleon talents that can boost their AFK gains in specialised skills that are always a priority and closely followed by efficiency or experience boosts depending on your goals.
-While early on in your Idleon adventure you will often want a balance of efficiency and experience (as experience gained means more levels for better skilling equipment and talent points) there are situations later where you actually don’t want or care about experience gain and simply want to maximise resources.
+While early on in your Idleon adventure you will often want a balance of efficiency and experience (as experience gained means more levels for better skilling equipment and talent points) there are situations later where you actually don’t want or care about experience gain and simply want to maximise resources instead.
 The most obvious example of this is the W3 printer mechanic where resource gains are able to be snapshotted and printed from a machine without a character assigned to gather the resources.
+Players should also keep an eye out for talents that increase your resource gains in other ways, mining on warriors for example offers additional mining power for your tools (tool proficiency) and multi resource gains (motherlode miner).

 AFK Idleon Builds

-Your primary fighting build for fighting monsters while AFK, the focus of these builds leans heavily towards optimising damage for more kills and drops.
-The first step of this process is ensuring you have 100% accuracy for the mob you are intending to fight.
+Your primary fighting build for fighting monsters while AFK, the focus of these builds leans heavily towards optimising damage for more kills which results in greater experience and monster drops that are the main reason to fight enemies in Idleon.
+The first step of this process is ensuring you have 100% accuracy for the mob you are intending to fight given this has a large impact on any gains.
 If you can’t reach at least 95% return to a previous map and follow our accuracy guide linked above to obtain additional accuracy sources first.
-From here similar to skilling you’ll want to maximise AFK fighting gains which each class offers in some form.
+After this similar to skilling you’ll want to maximise AFK fighting gains which each class offers in some form through their talents.

-From here on maximising your AFK gains gets more complex and based on your own account specifics of progression but generally you’ll want to obtain at least 1 point in your attacking talents (these have a pointed top left corner) and assign them to your attack bar.
-From here you can add extra points slowly and see the benefits to your AFK kills in the AFK Info screen.
-Early game you will likely need around 25-50 points while later game you actually need less as attack talent points as your damage simply outscales most caps that maps have on kills.
+From here on maximising your AFK gains is complex and based on your own account specifics of progression but generally you’ll want to obtain at least 1 point in your attacking talents (these have a pointed top left corner in the talent screen) and assign them to your attack bar.
+Early game you will likely need around 25-50 points in these active talents while later game you actually need less investment in attack talents as your damage simply out scales most caps that maps have on base kills so extra points might no longer contribute to your potential gains.
+You can test this for yourself by slowly adding extra points into these active attack talents and see if there are benefits to your AFK kills in the AFK Info screen.

 Active Idleon Builds

-An alterative fighting build for when you intend to play your character actively for things like farming crystal monsters or maximising experience gained thanks to active fighting modifiers.
+An alterative fighting build for when you intend to play your character actively for things like farming crystal monsters, giants or maximising experience gained.

-In Idleon this means using the Auto feature while keeping the game open which means this is commonly used by computer players compared to those on mobile phones.
-Players should either regularly check on the game or consider purchasing the auto-loot mechanic ($5) to prevent the game lagging and potentially crashing due to the amount of loot that accumulates on the ground though.
-Note that coins on the ground disappear after 20 minutes and other loot drops after an 1 hour.
+In Idleon this means using the Auto feature while keeping the game open and allowing your character to actively attack monsters rather than rely on AFK gains.
+Only one character can be active at a time with this mechanic and while it is possible on a mobile phone it is more suited to computer Idleon players.
+Players should either regularly check on the game or consider purchasing the auto-loot mechanic ($5) to prevent the game lagging and potentially crashing due to the amount of loot that accumulates on the ground.
+Note that in Idleon coins on the ground disappear after 20 minutes and other loot drops after an 1 hour.

-- Hunter: For their high damage, fast killing skills and Uwu Rawrrr respawn talent.
+- Hunter: For their high damage, fast killing skills and Uwu Rawrrr respawn talent that improves your number of monster kills overall.

 - Maestro: For their drop rate and crystal talents that make them ideal for farming rare drops, post office pens and crystal cards.

-- Bubonic Conjuror: For their Raise Dead talent and massive area of effect abilities that make them kill mobs to acquire experience and drops at a rapid pace.
+- Bubonic Conjuror: For their Raise Dead talent and massive area of effect abilities that allow them to kill mobs to acquire experience and drops at a rapid pace.